 There you have it – 12 incredible hikes in Bend, Oregon to add to your hiking bucket list.
 Oregon is an incredibly beautiful state with so much to explore, and even with six weeks there is a ton that we want to go bac and do and see.

-- Where to Stay in Portland: Guide to the 3 Best Areas
+- Where to Stay in Portland, Oregon: A Complete Guide

-- The 10 Best Hikes in Glacier National Park: Complete Hiking Guide
+- The 13 Best Hikes in Oregon: Complete Oregon Hiking Guide